 - Be clear with your customer’s payable

-Shipping charges, taxes and other charges are common while purchasing products online.
-There are some websites which show all these charges at the end of the checkout process.
+Shipping charges, taxes, and other charges are common while purchasing products online.
+There are some websites that show all these charges at the end of the checkout process.
 If it crosses the budget of the customer, they will leave the page and go for better options.
 It is always better to disclose the total amount during the initial process itself.
 This will help them to choose the right product which can perfectly fit into their budget.

 You can also use Dynamic shipping policy.
 It will display the real-time shipping rates to the visitors based on their address.